What You Need to Know to Create Compelling Instagram Videos

 - Spice it up with a theme and soundtrack.

 Adobe Express Video comes pre-loaded with themes that control the overall look and feel of your video.
 Themes power transitions between slides and the motion of elements.
 Simply tap the “Themes” category and choose from tk unique themes.
 You can also add music by uploading your own track or selecting one of the free songs in Adobe Express Video.

 Once you’ve finished the video, save the video to your camera roll as an mp4 and upload it to Instagram.
 Make sure you click the expand icon in the bottom left corner so your video plays in landscape mode.
 Select a cover image that shows your most engaging image so it looks great in your feed.

-The iOS app comes pre-loaded with customizable templates for inspiration.
+The mobile apps come pre-loaded with customizable templates for inspiration.
 Jumpstart your design there or start from scratch by tapping the green plus button.

 - Add photos or backgrounds and choose your size.

 You can choose from solid colors, patterns, search for free photos in the app, or uploading your own photos from your camera roll.